kotlin-orm/ktorm/hexo-docs/source/en/dml.md

 fun <T : Table<*>> T.insert(block: AssignmentsBuilder.(T) -> Unit): Int
 ```

 The function accepts a closure as its parameter in which we configure our insertion columns and values.
-After the insertion completes, an int number of effected records will be returned.
+After the insertion completes, an int number of affected records will be returned.
 For instance:

 ```kotlin
 Employees.insert {